ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 ### Single Purpose Description
 ```
-This extension detects downloadable media on web pages and sends download requests to the user's local IDMMac desktop application for enhanced download management.
+This extension detects downloadable media on web pages and sends download requests to the user's local NanoJet desktop application for enhanced download management.
 ```

 ### Permission Justifications